 The quorum for each meeting shall be all members present.

-The members of the Nominating Committee shall elect a chairman from among their number who shall be a non-executive director.
+The members of the Nominating Committee shall elect a chairman who is a Senior Independent Director or Independent director.

 The meetings shall be held not less than once a year.
 A member may at any time and the Secretary shall on the requisition of a Director, summon a meeting of the Nominating Committee.